 Intermediate.
-Intermediate courses are intended for students with some writing experience.
-Admission requires consent of instructor based on submission of a writing sample.
+Intermediate courses are intended for students with some writing experience in a particular genre.
+Admission requires completion of a beginning class in the same genre or consent of instructor based on submission of a writing sample.
 For specific submission requirements, see course descriptions.
-Submissions are due in advance of the term by the deadline.
+The submission process must be completed online in advance of the term by the deadline.
 Enrollment in each class is limited to twelve students.

 Advanced.
-Advanced courses are intended for students with substantive writing experience.
-Admission requires consent of instructor based on submission of a writing sample.
+Advanced courses are intended for students with substantive writing experience in a particular genre.
+Admission requires completion of an intermediate class in the same genre or consent of instructor based on submission of a writing sample.
 For specific submission requirements, see course descriptions.
-Submissions are due in advance of the term by the deadline.
+The submission process must be completed online in advance of the term by the deadline.
 Enrollment in each class is limited to ten students.

 Thesis Seminar.
 Enrollment in thesis seminar courses is limited to students who are working on their creative thesis to meet B.A. and M.A. requirements.
 Students must consult with their respective departments about prerequisites and other requirements; students must obtain permission in advance.
-Enrollment in each class is limited to ten students.
+Enrollment in each class is limited to eight students.